Aug 29, 2019

-We may get the occasional oil change or maintenance on our vehicles when it's absolutely necessary or in the case of an emergency but to keep your vehicle running smoothly, preventative maintenance should be done on your vehicle regularly.
+Although you may get the occasional oil change or maintenance on our vehicles when it's absolutely necessary or in the case of an emergency but to keep your vehicle running smoothly, all types of preventative maintenance should be done on your vehicle regularly.
 By having the basic maintenance done regularly on your vehicle, you're:

 - Saving money on potential component damage due to neglect